Frank Lloyd Wright's architecture school to close after 88 years

 In 1932, Wright established his eponymous school at Taliesin, his studio and primary residence near Spring Green, Wisconsin, and Taliesin West, his winter home in Scottsdale, Arizona.
 The school's students also split their time between the two campuses.

 Both are UNESCO World Heritage sites and include buildings designed by Wright in the early 20th century.
-Both Taliesin and Taliesin West will continue to host events and operate visitor tours.
+The schools at both the Taliesin and Taliesin West campuses will close, but events and visitor tours will continue at the two locations.

 Approximately 30 students are currently enrolled in the school's programs.
 The institution said it is in talks with Arizona State University's design school to allow them to transfer credits and complete their degrees after the spring semester ends.